 PsychINFO is the premier abstracting and indexing database covering the behavioural and social sciences.
 It helps to research psychology and psychiatry questions with over 5 million records.

 ScienceDirect is the gateway to multidisciplinary academic articles published by Elsevier.
-Offering the search of 2,500+ journals and 40,000+ ebooks it covers approximately 16 million items.
+Offering the search of 2,500+ journals and 40,000+ eBooks, it covers approximately 16 million items.

 DOAJ (Directory of Open Access Journals) offers approximately 4.3 million multidisciplinary open access items, meaning all items can be accessed free of charge.